Gankra/abi-cafe/README.md

 ## Calling Conventions

+Each language may claim to support a particular set of calling conventions (and may use knowledge of the target platform to adjust their decisions).
+We try to generate and test all supported conventions.

+Universal Conventions:

+* Handwritten Conventions (opaque to the framework, lets you do whatever)
 * Platform Default C Convention (extern "C")

-* Handwritten Conventions (opaque to the framework, lets you do whatever)
+Windows Conventions:

+* cdecl
+* fastcall
+* stdcall
+* ~~vectorcall~~ (code is there, but disabled due to linking issues)

-In the future we'd like to also be able to generate more specific ABIs like stdcall/fastcall/etc. Any test which specifies the "All" convention would implicitly combinatorically generate every known convention (constrained to the platform, presumably).
+Any test which specifies the "All" will implicitly combinatorically generate every known convention.
+"Nonsensical" situations like stdcall on linux are the responsibility of the AbiImpls to identify and disable.

 ## Types